 Snapshot Video Writing Prompt – Space Shuttle Launch (Quickwrite Activity)

 ● Descriptive Essays

 Despite this preoccupation with description, essays of this type shouldn’t be clinical deconstructions of things into the adjectives that describe them.
-A good descriptive essay will be evocative and have an emotional appeal to the reader.
+An excellent descriptive essay will be evocative and emotionally appeal to the reader.

 While narrative essays are focused on action and tend to naturally organize themselves around a ‘plot’ of sorts, the descriptive essay demands a different means of organization than chronology.

 Encourage students to think of a means of organization for their descriptive essays.
-Anything reasonable will do,such as organizing it from various perspectives or through the use of the different senses.
+Anything reasonable will do, such as organizing it from various perspectives or using different senses.

-The expository essay comes in many forms such as the ‘How To’ essay, the Compare & Contrast’, and the ‘Cause and Effect’ essay.
-Though there are clear differences between these types, all expository essays endeavor to provide the reader with a balanced analysis of a given subject.
+The expository essay comes in many forms, such as the ‘How To’ essay, the Compare & Contrast’, and the ‘Cause and Effect’ essay.
+Though there are apparent differences between these types, all expository essays endeavor to provide the reader with a balanced analysis of a given subject.

 Unlike the narrative and the descriptive essay, personal feelings don’t apply here.
-Expository essays are not generally written in the first person and the writer doesn’t reveal their own feelings on the topic.
+Expository essays are not generally written in the first person, and the writer doesn’t reveal their feelings on the topic.

-This form of essay is used to explain a topic and often uses facts, statistics and examples to achieve this.
+This essay is used to explain a topic and often uses facts, statistics and examples to achieve this.

 Also known as an argumentative essay, the aim of this type of essay is to convince the reader of the validity of the writer’s point of view on a topic.